Real-time text

 Real-time text (RTT) is text transmitted instantly as it is typed or created.
 Recipients can immediately read the message while it is being written, without waiting.

 Real-time text is used for conversational text, in collaboration, and in live captioning.
 Technologies include TDD/TTY devices for the deaf, live captioning for TV, Text over IP (ToIP), some types of instant messaging, captioning for telephony/video teleconferencing, telecommunications relay services including ip-relay, transcription services including Remote CART, TypeWell, collaborative text editing, streaming text applications, next-generation 9-1-1/1-1-2 emergency service.
-Obsolete TDD/TTY devices are being replaced by more modern real-time text technologies, including Text over IP, ip-relay, and instant messaging.
+Obsolete TDD/TTY devices are being replaced by more modern real-time text technologies, including Text over IP, IP relay, and instant messaging.

 Use over instant messaging

 While standard instant messaging is not real-time text (messages are sent deliberately when the writer is ready, not transmitted while they are being composed), a real-time text option is found in some instant messaging software, including AOL Instant Messenger's "Real-Time IM" feature.
 Real-time text is also possible over any XMPP compatible chat networks, including those used by Apple iChat, Cisco WebEx, and Google Talk, by using appropriate software that has a real-time text feature.
 When present in IM programs, the real-time text feature can be turned on/off, just like other chat features such as audio.
 Real-time text programs date at least to the 1970s, with the talk program on the DEC PDP-11, which remains in use on Unix systems.

 Beam Messenger, a mobile app offering real-time text messaging, was released in 2014.

-Certain real-time text applications have a feature that allows the real-time text to be "turned off", for temporary purposes.
+Certain real-time text applications have a feature that allows the real-time text to be "turned off" for temporary purposes.
 This allows the sender to pre-compose the message as a standard IM or text message before transmitting.

 Use by the deaf

 Real-time text is frequently used by the deaf, including IP-Relay services, TDD/TTY devices, and Text over IP.
-Real-time text allows the other person to read immediately, without waiting for the sender to finish composing his or her sentence/message.
-This allows conversational use of text, much like a hearing person can listen to someone speaking in real-time.
+Real-time text allows the other person to read immediately, without waiting for the sender to finish composing their sentence/message.
+This allows conversational use of text, much like a hearing person can listen to someone speaking in real time.